Algorhythmn/dai-lab-http-infrastructure/README.md

 The services in the docker compose file can be started by using the following command:
 `docker compose up`

-Use the following command to start the services in the docker compose file and additionally rebuild the images before:
+The following command is used to rebuild the images first and then start the services in the docker compose file:
 `docker compose up --build`

-Command to stop the docker services in the docker compose file:
+Command to stop the services in the docker compose file:
 `docker compose down`

 The configuration of our docker-compose.yml file we directly documented in this file.